GLOBAL MARKETS-Weak U.S. data sends dollar, equities lower

 Slower growth in the Chinese goods-producing sectors,

-"The data was very weak across the board - it's hard to
+"The data was very weak across the board, it's hard to find

-find any good news in there.
-It looks like a general slowdown,
+any good news in there.
+It looks like a general slowdown, though

 "Combine that with the fact emerging market currencies